Generic Name: meperidine (me-PER-i-deen)

 - Tell your doctor or dentist that you take Demerol tablets before you receive any medical or dental care, emergency care, or surgery.

 - Use Demerol tablets with caution in the ELDERLY; they may be more sensitive to its effects.

 - Use Demerol tablets with extreme caution in CHILDREN; they may be more sensitive to its effects, especially slowed or difficult breathing.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Demerol tablets while you are pregnant.
-Demerol tablets is found in breast milk.
+Demerol tablets are found in breast milk.
 Do not breast-feed while using Demerol tablets.